In this section:

 local dw = require "drweb"

--- received as an argument
+-- This function returns a string received as an argument

 function out_msg(message)